Mending tools and materials. What you need to get started with visible mending

 Learn basic mending skills

-Mending your clothes may seem like a highly complicated task.
+Mending and repairing clothes may seem like a highly complicated task.

 But fear not!
 Core sewing and embroidery skills will help you to repair most of your clothes.